jrwashburn/mina-pool-payout/README.md

     DATABASE_URL=postgresql://USER:PASSWORD@HOST:PORT/DATABASENAME
     ```

+11. Populate `TESTNET` with `TRUE` or `FALSE`.
+If TRUE, transactions will be signed using O(1) CodaSDK 0.2.5; if FALSE, the mainnet signer (v1.0.0) will be used.

-11. Export the relevant staking ledger and place in src/data/ledger directory.
+12. Export the relevant staking ledger and place in src/data/ledger directory.
 You can export the current staking ledger with:

     ```
     coda ledger export staking-epoch-ledger > staking-epoch-ledger.json